Food and Agriculture NIXON Films Peru

 Have you ever wondered what it takes to get that sugar you need to get your tea or coffee feeling just right in the morning?

-These photographs of sugarcane plantation workers in Peru were shot in 2016 alongside a short documentary film, made in the field using an iPhone 5 with a Røde VideoMic Me and the Filmic Pro app.
-You can see the film plus the Behind the Scenes film via the link at the end of this blog.
+These photographs and a documentary film about sugarcane plantation workers in Peru were made in 2016.
+You can see the film plus a Behind the Scenes film via the links at the end of this blog.

 Sugarcane cutter on a plantation near Cartavio, La Libertad region, Peru. © J. Ashley Nixon